mdkashf/SlantCoders/README.md

 **Hypothesis:**

-The run-time efficiency of our algorithm for a matrix of of n rows (and therefore also n columns, because it is a square) is O(n).
+The run-time efficiency of our algorithm for a matrix of n rows (and therefore also n columns, because it is a square) is O(n).

 **Experiment Methodology:**